Paul Muldoon: Poetry and other works

 His poetry is known for his difficult, sly, allusive style, casual use of obscure or archaic words, understated wit, punning, and deft technique in meter and slant rhyme.
 As Peter Davidson says in The New York Times review of books "Muldoon takes some honest-to-God reading.
 He's a riddler, enigmatic, distrustful of appearances, generous in allusion, doubtless a dab hand at crossword puzzles".
-The Guardian cites him as being "among the few significant poets of our half-century"; "the most significant English-language poet born since the second world war" – a talent off the map.
+In 2001, Robert Potts, former editor of Poetry Review of The Guardian, cited him as being "among the few significant poets of our half-century"; "the most significant English-language poet born since the second world war" – a talent off the map.
 (Notably, Seamus Heaney was born in 1939.)
 Muldoon's work is often compared with Heaney, a fellow Northern Irish poet, friend and mentor to Muldoon.
-Heaney, who won the 1995 Nobel Prize in Literature, is slightly better known, sells widely and has enjoyed more popular success.

 In 2003, Muldoon won the Pulitzer Prize for Poetry.
-He has been awarded fellowships in the Royal Society of Literature and the American Academy of Arts and Sciences; the 1994 T. S. Eliot Prize; the 1997 Irish Times Poetry Prize, and the 2003 Griffin International Prize for Excellence in Poetry.
+He has been awarded fellowships in the Royal Society of Literature and the American Academy of Arts and Sciences; the 1994 T. S. Eliot Prize; the 1997 Irish Literature Prize for Poetry, and the 2003 Griffin International Prize for Excellence in Poetry.
 He was also shortlisted for the 2007 Poetry Now Award.
 Muldoon's poems have been collected into four books: Selected Poems 1968–1986 (1986), New Selected Poems: 1968–1994 (1996), Poems 1968–1998 (2001) and Selected Poems 1968–2014 (2016).
 In September 2007, he was hired as poetry editor of The New Yorker.